garrandall/popular-music-data/tracks/couple-days-off-huey-lewis-the-news.md

 The pay's pretty good and the benefits are fine
 But I got a little girl and I wanna make her mine

-Don't mind telling you i get a little mad
+Don't mind telling you I get a little mad
 To get a bit ahead takes all the time I have
 Don't misunderstand me
 I'm not getting soft
-All i want is a couple days off
+All I want is a couple days off

 Can't wait for the weekend
 Ah baby just can't wait no